 Christmas Cookie Exchange Contest

 Make it a contest.
 My daughter’s bestie has had several cookie swaps over the years.
 I love that they have us vote on different categories.
 The kids get into voting as well.
-If you decide to do this, I would have little ballots ready and maybe some small gifts for winners.
+If you decide to do this, I would have some small gifts for the winners!

 Christmas Cookie Exchange Menu